-- 7.01 At the conclusion of the Preliminary awards ceremony, the top twelve (12) scoring Bands regardless of class will be announced in random order.
-Those twelve (12) highest-scoring bands, regardless of class, are invited to perform in the evening Finals competition.
+- 7.01 The evening Finals competition will be comprised of the top twelve (12) scoring Bands, regardless of class.
 The Finals competition will be devoid of any classes. - 7.02 Any Class Champion Band, if not among the twelve (12) highest scoring Bands performing in Finals competition, will be invited to perform in exhibition at the opening or closing of the Finals competition.
 Performance time for exhibition bands will be determined by the Contest Director and BOA Staff.
-The Director or representative(s) of each such Band should attend the meeting of Finalist Directors (see Section 6.03). - 7.03 Immediately following the announcement of Finalist Bands, a required meeting for the Director or representative(s) of each Band competing and exhibiting in Finals will be held in an area designated at each site.
+The Director or representative(s) of each such Band should attend the meeting of Finalist Directors (see Section 7.03). - 7.03 Immediately following the announcement of Finalist Bands, a required meeting for the Director or representative(s) of each Band competing and exhibiting in Finals will be held in an area designated at each site.
 It is encouraged to bring Drum Majors, as logistics for Finale will be discussed. - The Regional Championship Finalist performance schedule will be finalized based on a pre-draw conducted at the Band Check-in process prior to Preliminary Performances.
 The top 6 scoring Bands from Prelims will be assigned the last 6 Performance times in numerical order according to the pre-draw.
 The next 6 will be assigned the first 6 Performance times in numerical order according to the pre-draw.
-In the event of a 12th place tie, the draw will be adjusted to top 6, second 7 (or similar, according to the number of finalists).

-- 7.04 Directors have asked us to find a way to allow students to return at no cost to watch their peers perform in sessions in which they are not performing.
+In the event of a 12th place tie, the draw will be adjusted to top 6, second 7 (or similar, according to the number of finalists). - 7.04 Directors have asked us to find a way to allow students to return at no cost to watch their peers perform in sessions in which they are not performing.
 We are pleased to make this student-centered opportunity available at all Bands of America Championships.
 Performing students are admitted free for Regional Finals.
 Non-finalist Band Students will need to enter a designated stadium gate to watch Finals.
-Director name badges are valid for general admission stadium seating.
-Adults representing non-finalist bands may exchange prelims field passes for finals tickets at the box office at the conclusion of the Prelims Awards Ceremony. - 7.05 Regional Championships will feature a full Band "Olympic style" retreat with each of the 12 Finalist Bands and any Class Champion exhibition Bands.
+Director/Staff Name Badges and Medical Staff Passes are valid for general admission stadium seating.
+Adults representing non-Finalist Bands may exchange Prelims field passes for Finals tickets at the box office at the conclusion of the Prelims Awards Ceremony. - 7.05 Regional Championships will feature a full Band "Olympic style" retreat with each of the 12 Finalist Bands and any Class Champion exhibition Bands.
 Awards and medallions for Class Champions will be presented during the Finals Awards Ceremony.
 Awards will be presented for 1st through 12th place, as well as Highest Achievement Awards for Outstanding Music Performance (the highest average of the two Music Performance scores), Outstanding Visual Performance (the highest average of the two Visual Performance scores) and Outstanding General Effect (the highest total of all three General Effect scores).